Our Commitment to You

-Students who have specialized needs can received a referral to see the external panel of therapists.
-Students are entitled to 8 free face-to-face counselling sessions with the external panel of therapists.
-Please get a referral from one of the Counselling’s therapists.
-If you do not currently have a therapist, please email for a time to see Shee Wai for a referral form.
-You may find the list of external panel of therapists here.
+Students who have specialized needs can be referred to see an external panel of therapists.
+Each student can receive up to 8 free counselling sessions with an external therapist by referral from our centre.
+If you wish to be referred, kindly email us to arrange a time with Zhengqin for a referral.
+You may find the list of external therapists here.

 Update: 11 January 2019